18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Once inside GSA

-TTS is located on the ground floor, in the wing one.
-When entering from the F Street entrance, go left once you pass through security.
-Walk down the hallway to the set of elevators or stairs.
-Take the elevators or stairs down to ground floor.
-Once you are on ground floor, be sure to head to the wing one (Red wing on the map).
-Our office spaces are located in the range of G120s and G130s.
+TTS is located on the 6th floor, in the 4th wing.
+When entering from the F Street entrance, go straight back once you pass through security.
+Walk down the hallway towards the back lobby.
+Right before reaching the end of the hall, take the elevators to your left to the 6th floor.
+Once exiting the elevator lobby, turn right and make your first right towards 6400.

 ## How do I...